Ball State University: Rankings

 Ball State ranked 191st nationally on U.S. News & World Report's 2021 “Top Performers on Social Mobility” list.
 College Magazine ranked the university No. 6 in the country for “Top 10 Campuses for Students with Disabilities.”
 The Princeton Review also classifies Ball State as among its “Best Midwestern” universities and “Green Colleges.”
 Insight into Diversity has awarded a Higher Education Excellence in Diversity (HEED) award every year since 2016.

 The entrepreneurial management program ranked among the top 50 in the U.S. in The Princeton Review 2020 rankings.
 U.S. News & World Report ranked Ball State 36th in 2021 for First-Year Experiences, 46th in the U.S. in audiology programs, 47th in rehabilitation counseling programs, 84th in “Best Education Schools,” 92nd in speech-language pathology programs, 166th in public affairs programs, and 202nd in psychology programs.

+In 2024, Washington Monthly ranked Ball State 133rd among 438 national universities in the U.S. based on Ball State's contribution to the public good, as measured by social mobility, research, and promoting public service.

-Several programs are nationally ranked in their respective categories in U.S. News & World Report's “Best Online Programs” list: the master’s in curriculum and educational technology 4th, master’s in nursing education 5th, master’s in educational administration and supervision 11th, master of business administration 15th, master’s in special education 16th, master’s in nursing 17th, and bachelor’s programs 29th.
+Several programs are nationally ranked in their respective categories in U.S. News & World Report's “Best Online Programs” list: the master's in curriculum and educational technology 4th, master's in nursing education 5th, master's in educational administration and supervision 11th, master of business administration 15th, master's in special education 16th, master's in nursing 17th, and bachelor's programs 29th.

 Student life

 Housing

-Ball State University operates 14 residence halls for its students, with a 15th expected to open during the 2021-2022 school year.
+Ball State University operates 14 residence halls for its students, with a 15th expected to open during the 2021–2022 school year.
 A 16th residence hall, Burkhardt/Jeep Hall in the Wagoner Complex, houses students of the Ball State-operated Indiana Academy.

 Anthony and Scheidler Apartments on campus accommodate upper-level single students, students with families, and university faculty and staff.
 Prices vary for on-campus living with meal plan access to dining facilities.
 LaFollette Complex had previously contained about 1,900 students, the highest capacity residence hall complex on campus, but began undergoing demolition in 2017.
 As of 2020, Brayton/Clevenger residence hall was the only remaining hall in the complex.

 The majority of residence halls are home to living-learning communities in which students enrolled in the same majors or similar majors are housed together and participate in special activities.

 Student organizations and activities

 More than 400 student organizations at Ball State include numerous student government, departmental and professional, special interest, and service groups, all sanctioned by the Office of Student Life in the L. A. Pittenger Student Center.
-Multicultural organizations include the Asian American Student Association, Black Student Association, Latinx Student Union, and Spectrum, for LGBTQ equity.
+Multicultural organizations include the Asian American Student Association, Black Student Association, National Organization of Minority Architect Students (NOMAS), Latinx Student Union, and Spectrum, for LGBTQ equity.
 Ball State is often credited as one of the first universities in the nation to begin a Safe Zone training program, which began in 1992, to educate the public and empower LGBTQ allies and advocates.
-Other notable groups include the Residence Hall Association, Student Government Association, and Student Voluntary Services.

-During the 2020–21 academic year, Ball State University was home to 31 Greek letter organizations on campus.
+Ball State University is home to about 30 on-campus Greek letter organizations.